Welcome on behalf of International Student and Scholar Services

 The University of Mississippi requires all international students to maintain health insurance coverage as a condition of enrollment and maintenance of status.
 In addition, all dependent family members of J-1 Visa holders are required by federal regulation to have health insurance at all times while in the United States.

 All international students with the exception of those classified in the university system as U.S. permanent residents or H-1 status holders will be enrolled in the health insurance program made available through the university (UnitedHealthcare).
-It is important to read the brochure (retrievable at the University Health Services website) describing what is and is not covered.
+It is important to read the summary brochure (retrievable here) describing what is and is not covered.
 Participation is mandatory for all international students except Permanent Residents and H1B visa holders.
 Exemptions may be considered if you meet the exemption requirements and ONLY if you complete a waiver.
 Not everyone is able to complete a waiver.

 For international students with dependents coming with them to the U.S., if you want your dependent to be covered by the UHCSR insurance plan, then you will have to enroll them each semester.
 We highly recommend you consider this option.
 Please keep in mind that the cost of enrolling in insurance must be paid upfront at the start of each semester.